 How It Works & Who It’s For

-If you have friends or family with the financial resources available to provide you with the funding you need, you can ask them to support your business.
-We recommend writing a business plan and making a pitch deck to better inform them of how your company operates.
-This will help make them aware of the potential risks and benefits involved with investing in your company.
+Friends and family may be a solid financing option if they have the means to provide the funding you’re looking to acquire.
+You’ll need to make a case for how the funds given will be used toward your business, so I recommend writing a business plan and making a pitch deck to better inform them of how your company operates and allow them to evaluate the potential risks and benefits involved with investing in your company.

-Financial assistance can be provided in one of three ways, and each has its own set of advantages and disadvantages:
+Financial assistance can be provided in one of three ways with this route, and each has its own set of advantages and drawbacks to consider.

-- Loans: Compared to getting a loan from a bank, getting financing from friends or family carries the benefit of being able to negotiate an interest rate, repayment terms, and other loan terms more easily, such as fees and prepayment penalties.
+- Loans: Compared with getting a loan from a bank, getting financing from friends or family is a less formal way of entering into a debt agreement.
+Generally, it’s easier to negotiate an interest rate, repayment terms, and other loan terms, such as fees and prepayment penalties.
 However, the IRS does set minimum interest rates that must be charged.
-The IRS’s Applicable Federal Rates are published monthly on its website.

 - Equity: Receiving equity has the benefit of not requiring any loan repayments.
-However, be aware that accepting funds in exchange for ownership interest in the company can result in unwanted advice from the new stakeholders.
+However, be aware that accepting funds in exchange for ownership interest in the company can result in unwanted advice from the new stakeholders and could potentially strain your relationships in the long run.

 Funding from friends and family can be obtained from your network of personal and professional connections.